 Court reporters have three excellent motivations to hire proofreaders to read their transcripts.

-Transcript proofreaders give court reporters their time back.
+Trained transcript proofreaders give court reporters their time back.

 Hiring a proofreader allows court reporters to have more time in their schedule whether that’s to take more work or rest their eyes and brains or get to do something else.
 Court reporters make quite a bit more on a transcript than they pay a proofreader, so proofreaders aren’t breaking the bank or severely cutting into their income.